Current Adoptions, News, & Updates

 Prior to permit issuance, a site plan review or other approvals may also be required, such as evidence of water availability or a proper sewage disposal method.
 For a full list of steps required for issuance of a single family dwelling permit click here.
 For a full list of steps required for issuance of accessory structures and additions to single family dwellings click here.

 Permits must be issued to property owner or licensed contractor.
 Permits must be paid in full by check, cash, or major credit card with a small nominal fee at the time of issuance.
+To see a fee schedule for Rutherford County click here.
+We advise that you contact a member of our staff to confirm permit fees before arriving at our office.

 At the time of permit issuance each applicant is provided a checklist indicating the required inspections, with the information on how to make the request.
 You must have your Permit Number to request an inspection.